-Degree Requirements

-All physics majors, who are first-time freshman or transfer students, must complete PHYSICS 1099, Windows on Physics.
-All physics majors in all programs must complete the physics core curriculum.
+Degree Requirements All physics majors, who are transfer students, must complete PHYSICS 1099, Windows on Physics.
+First time freshman must take INTDSC 1003.
+All physics majors in all programs must complete the physics core curriculum with the exception that majors pursuing the Physics Education option are not required to take PHYSICS 1099 and CMP SCI 1250.
 In addition to the core courses, each individual program has its own specific requirements.
 Required Physics, Mathematics, Chemistry, Biology, Optometry and Computer Science courses for a major or minor in physics may not be taken on a satisfactory/unsatisfactory grading basis.

-Core Curriculum: The following physics courses are required:

-PHYSICS 1099, Windows on Physics

-PHYSICS 2111, Physics: Mechanics and Heat

-PHYSICS 2112, Physics: Electricity, Magnetism, and Optics PHYSICS 3200, Mathematical Methods of Theoretical Physics

-PHYSICS 3221, Mechanics

-PHYSICS 3223, Electricity and Magnetism

-PHYSICS 3231, Introduction to Modern Physics I

-Also required are:
+Core Curriculum: The following physics courses are required: PHYSICS 2111, Physics: Mechanics and Heat PHYSICS 2112, Physics: Electricity, Magnetism, and Optics PHYSICS 3200, Mathematical Methods of Theoretical Physics PHYSICS 3221, Mechanics PHYSICS 3223, Electricity and Magnetism PHYSICS 3231, Introduction to Modern Physics I Also required are:

-MATH 1800, Analytic Geometry and Calculus I MATH 1900, Analytic Geometry and Calculus II MATH 2000, Analytic Geometry and Calculus III MATH 2020, Introduction to Differential Equations CHEM 1111, Introductory Chemistry I or equivalent CMP SCI 1250, Introduction to Computer Science Note Students are urged to begin the calculus sequence [MATH 1800, Analytic Geometry and Calculus I] as soon as possible to avoid delays in graduation.
+MATH 1800, Analytic Geometry and Calculus I MATH 1900, Analytic Geometry and Calculus II MATH 2000, Analytic Geometry and Calculus III MATH 2020, Introduction to Differential Equations CHEM 1111, Introductory Chemistry I or equivalent CMP SCI 1250, Introduction to Computer Science Note: Students are urged to begin the calculus sequence [MATH 1800, Analytic Geometry and Calculus I] as soon as possible to avoid delays in graduation.
 Students with experience in digital computer programming may be excused from CMP SCI 1250.
 Bachelor of Arts in Physics The B.A. program is tailored to students wishing to preserve the option for specialization in graduate school without sacrificing the advantages of a liberal arts education.
 In addition to the core curriculum, including the foreign language requirement, at least three electives at the 3000 or 4000 levels must be completed.
 It is recommended that at least one of these three electives include ASTRON 4322, PHYSICS 4311, or PHYSICS 4347 for the required capstone course.
 The Department of Physics and Astronomy will accept the three-course sequence in American Sign Language as a substitution for the foreign language requirement for the degree.
 At least 31 hours of physics courses, but no more than 45 hours, are required.
-Bachelor of Science in Physics The B.S. degree provides students with five options: general physics, astrophysics, engineering physics, medical physics or optical biophysics.
+Bachelor of Science in Physics The B.S. degree provides students with six options: general physics, astrophysics, engineering physics, medical physics, optical biophysics or physics education.
 General Physics Option This option may be elected by students desiring a greater concentration in physics and mathematics and is recommended for students wishing to enter graduate study in physics.
 At least 50 hours are required.
-In addition to the core curriculum, the following physics courses are required: Physics PHYSICS 4310, Modern Electronics PHYSICS 4311, Advanced Physics Laboratory I PHYSICS 4323, Modern Optics PHYSICS 4331, Introduction to Quantum Mechanics PHYSICS 4341, Thermal and Statistical Physics and three electives at or above the 4000 level in physics or astronomy.
+In addition to the core curriculum, the following physics courses are required: Physics PHYSICS 4310, Modern Electronics PHYSICS 4311, Advanced Physics Laboratory I PHYSICS 4323, Modern Optics PHYSICS 4331, Introduction to Quantum Mechanics PHYSICS 4341, Thermal and Statistical Physics PHYSICS 4350, Computational Physics and three electives at or above the 4000 level in physics or astronomy.
 Astronomy ASTRON 1050, Introduction to Astronomy I or ASTRON 1051, Introduction to Astronomy II Also required are: